Sacrilege: Catholic Church

 According to Catholic theology sacrilege is classified as personal, local, or real.

 Personal sacrilege is irreverence shown to a person consecrated by religious vows (monks, nuns, etc.) or by holy orders (deacons, priests, bishops).
 Ridiculing, mocking, or abusing members of the clergy is considered personal sacrilege, as often the animosity is directed not at the person themselves but at the Church or at God whom they represent.
 Whenever those in religious or clerical life violate the sixth Commandment and break their vow of chastity, it is considered a personal sacrilege on their part.
 Laying violent hands on a cleric used to incur an automatic excommunication according to the 1917 Code of Canon Law.
 Since 1983, only someone who physically attacks the pope is excommunicated.

 Local sacrilege is the violation and desecration of sacred places and space.
 Robbing or vandalizing a church, chapel, oratory, convent, or monastery would be of this category.
 It could also be committing immoral and sinful acts inside a sacred building, such as murder or sexual acts.
 The 1917 Code considered the burial of a publicly excommunicated person in a Catholic cemetery or hallowed ground to be sacrilege.
 The current 1983 Code makes no mention of it.

 Real sacrilege is the contemptuous irreverence shown for sacred things, especially the Seven Sacraments or anything used for divine worship (altars, vestments, chalices, tabernacles, et al.).
 This can happen first of all by the administration or reception of the sacraments in the state of mortal sin, as such as receiving Communion, as also by advertently doing any of those things invalidly.
 Using sacred vessels for secular use, such as a chalice to drink cocktails, or using common items like paper plates and Styrofoam cups for liturgical worship, are also examples of real sacrilege.
-The worst kind is desecration of the Blessed Sacrament, as it is the most important and most sacred item in Catholicism (far more than any relic or historical artifact whatsoever).
+The worst kind is desecration of the Blessed Sacrament, as it is widely considered the most important and most sacred item in Catholicism.